CreativeCodeBerlin/creativecode.berlin/README.md

 ## Adding projects

-Add projects by modifing the *assets/projects.json*, please add your name, website url and the url of your work that will work on it's on in a webbrowser.
+Add projects by modifing the *assets/projects.json*, please add your name, website url and the url of your work that will work on its own in a webbrowser.

 ## To run the website locally